whitneyburton/portfolios/students/1508/chad-minnerath/20151001-chad-minnerath-m1.markdown

 in debate gave us useful insights on solving problems.
 Overall, I would pair with Chad again, whether it were an hour exercise or a week long project.

 Provides great valuable feedback.
 Speaks his mind and gives you accurate and actionable feedback when needing help with refactoring or building base logic.
 Strong in ruby and very strong at testing.
 Chad is a valuable resource that can be called upon at reasonable times.

+Chad was an excellent person to pair with for our last project.
+Earlier in our module when we had worked on a task together, he was actually the first to help me get comfortable with using "pry" for debugging, and it has been a godsend ever since.
+Chad is i great coder but more than that he was sincere in making sure that we were both on the same page when it came to solving the problem at hand.
+Due to the good vibe from the partnership we were able to solve the problem at hand quickly and efficiently.
+I would welcome the opportunity to pair with him on projects in the future.

 ### Playing a Part